telefonicaid/iotagent-node-lib/doc/api.md

 but it is a different concept since the scope of this config is to setup how the IoT interacts with the context broker, this is something related to the **northbound**.

-Note that, even creating a group with `autoprovision=true` and `explicitAttrs=true`, if you do not provision previously the entity in the Context Broker (having all attributes to be updated), it would fail if `appendMode=false`.
+Note that, even creating a config group with `autoprovision=true` and `explicitAttrs=true`, if you do not provision previously the entity in the Context Broker (having all attributes to be updated), it would fail if `appendMode=false`.
 For further information check the issue [#1301](https://github.com/telefonicaid/iotagent-node-lib/issues/1301).

 ## Expression language support